cesards/GitManual/README.md

-git checkout BRANCH //it points to branch desired(HEAD) git checkout COMMIT //it points to commit desired(HEAD) git rebase BRANCH //it includes BRANCH commit logs to our current branch
+git checkout BRANCH //it points to branch desired(HEAD) git checkout COMMIT //it points to commit desired(HEAD) git rebase BRANCH //it includes BRANCH commit logs to our current branch git rebase CURRENT_BRANCH ANOTHER_BRANCH //we point the last commit to the desired branch
 ```

 Tags